-This implies that a person’s behavior will vary from one situation to another even though each person may have a core behavior which is most natural and comfortable for that person.
-On the basis of Marston’s original research, Dr. John Geier developed an instrument called the Personal Profile System in the 1960’s.
+This implies that a person’s behavior will vary from one situation to another even though each person may have a core behavior that is most natural and comfortable for that person.
+On the basis of Marston’s original research, Dr. John Geier developed an instrument called the Personal Profile System in the 1960s.
 He conducted further research to refine Marston’s model and to determine the unique Classical Profile Patterns which are based upon combinations of the various behavioral styles.

 DiSC® Today – a plan to understand self and others